sourabhvkv/iitm-bs-c-programming-lab/p4-bit-manipulation/README.md

-After turning ON lights for maintenance: 0100000010100011 After turning OFF lights to save energy: 0100000010100011 After applying alternate lighting pattern: 1110101000001001 Final Step: Total number of lights ON = 7
+After turning ON lights for maintenance: 0100000010100011 After turning OFF lights to save energy: 0100000010100011 After applying alternate lighting pattern: 1110101000001001 Total number of lights ON = 7
 ```

 Explanation: